embedded-office/canopen-website/docs/examples/usage-with-rtos-and-baremetal.md

+---
+title: RTOS and Baremetal Usage
+description: This CANopen Stack is usable with and without a RTOS.
+This examples eplains the different options and their setup.
+---

 # RTOS and Baremetal

 This example describes the usage and differences when using the CANopen Stack with an RTOS or within a foreground / background system.
 The overall architecture of a CANopen device is standardized and shown in the following figure: